yannCLopez/markov_machine/README.md

 Feed the two files above to a Claude project as context if you want to continue working on the machine.
 Feed **'Project instructions'** to the project instructions, too.
 You are then good to go.

+**Equivalence checks**: Mathematica scripts checking equivalence between expressions derived by hand, and expressions derived by the machine